How can we help you?

 wget -P /etc/openvpn https://downloads.nordcdn.com/configs/files/ovpn_udp/servers/uk2054.nordvpn.com.udp.ovpn

-However, make sure to use the link you copied for your specific server file.
+However, use the link you copied for your specific server file.
 This command will download the configuration file to the /etc/openvpn directory for easy access.

 Alternatively, you may download the server configuration file on a different machine and transfer it to the OpenWrt router using alternate methods, such as SCP or SFTP protocols.